-Lloyd's complies with the Prudent Person Principle in respect of central resources by ensuring that:
+Lloyd's complies with the Prudent Person Principle with respect to the central resources.
+Lloyd's ensures that it:

-- Lloyd's primarily does not invest in investments that are not admitted to trading on a regulated financial market or in complex products which are difficult to value.
-Neither does it invest in investments which are not traded or traded on a non-regular basis.
-Lloyd's has robust processes for selecting risk assets and/or illiquid assets as well as robust and thorough liquidity assessments.
-Selection of illiquid assets must comply with the illiquidity risk appetite process. - Derivatives are only permitted to facilitate risk management and not speculation.
-Lloyd's use of derivatives is currently limited to forward foreign exchange contracts, equity futures and interest rate swaps.
-Effective risk transfer is obtained by transacting both these derivatives under Master International Swaps and Derivatives Association (ISDA) agreements with the derivative counterparties.
-Considerations of how the quality, security, liquidity and profitability of the Central Fund portfolio is improved without significant impairment of any of these features is made by the Lloyd's Investment Committee.
-Approved procedures have been implemented in line with this risk policy to monitor the performance of these derivatives and against defined risk limits. - Before investing in securitised assets, the Society ensures that Lloyd's interests and the interests of the originator or sponsor concerning securitised assets are well understood and aligned.
-All securitised assets must meet Solvency II eligibility criteria.
+- Has a diversified investment portfolio that adheres to robust risk and liquidity requirements while ensuring that its investment strategy aligns with the specified goal of the central resources; to grow in line with the Lloyd's Market while being available to pay obligations that arise.
+The majority of the portfolio is invested in publicly traded assets.
+The portfolio also includes an allocation to illiquid assets, which was determined based on a thorough risk and liquidity assessment. - Only holds derivatives that are used for risk management as well as efficient portfolio management purposes, and not for speculation.
+The use of derivatives is currently limited to forward foreign exchange contracts, equity futures and interest rate swaps.
+Effective risk transfer is obtained by transacting these derivatives under Master International Swaps and Derivatives Association (ISDA) agreements with the derivative counterparties.
+Considerations of how the quality, security, liquidity and profitability of the Central Fund portfolio is improved without significant impairment of any of these attributes made by the Lloyd's Investment Committee.
+Approved procedures have been implemented in line with this approach to monitor the performance of these derivatives and against defined risk limits. - Understands the interests of the Society as well as the originator / sponsor of securitised assets before making an investment in such assets.
+Holdings in these assets are currently limited in the central resources, however, any investments must meet the Solvency II eligibility criteria.